ShayaanQ/CasualConf/README.md

 CasualConf

-CasualConf is a feature-rich video conferencing application that replicates core functionalities of Zoom.
+A feature-rich video conferencing application that replicates core functionalities of Zoom.
 Built with React, TypeScript, and TailwindCSS, it offers a seamless, interactive user experience for creating, scheduling, joining, and recording meetings.

 Features: